buba278/dotfiles/README.md

 -

 TODO: Make bash script

-unfortuntaley taking break from linux...
+but unfortuntaley taking break from linux...

 # Windows
 This is less important cause its not like actual dotfiles but a good refresher to do the manual setup a bit quicker